gawdot/numerical-practicum-chemical-engineers/README.md

 ### Software installation for the course

-How to ensure that students do not encounter issues with software installation?
+- how to ensure that students do not encounter issues with software installation?
+- python and object oriented programming;
+- python and the two language problem;

+### Other arrangements to be made

+- establish house rules for the course;
+- establish Q&A for the course;

-## Section 2/: HW1: Recap/Intro of Prerequisites in Various Parts
+## Section 3/: HW1: Recap/Intro of Prerequisites in Various Parts

 Our goal: Recap of prerequisites.
 Prepare for forthcoming assignments.
 In particular
 1. spatial discretization of first and second order derivatives in space and time using the finite difference method: used in solving Poisson-Boltzmann equation and reaction-diffusion systems;